ethpandaops/cbt/README.md

 ### Key Validation Features

 - **Pull-through validation**: Workers always verify dependencies at execution time, not just at scheduling
+- **Standalone transformations**: Models with no dependencies automatically operate without position tracking, always appearing "available" to dependents
 - **OR dependency groups**: Models can specify alternative dependencies using array syntax `["option1", "option2"]`, processing continues if at least one is available
 - **Lag handling**: External models with `lag` configured have their max boundary adjusted during validation to ignore recent, potentially incomplete data
-- **Coverage tracking**: The admin table tracks all completed intervals, enabling precise dependency validation
+- **Coverage tracking**: The admin table tracks all completed intervals, enabling precise dependency validation (except for standalone transformations)
 - **Automatic retry**: Failed validations are automatically retried on the next schedule cycle
 - **Cascade triggering**: When a model completes, all dependent models are immediately (within 5 seconds) checked for processing
 - **Partial interval processing**: When `interval.min < interval.max`, forward fill can process partial intervals based on available dependency data instead of waiting for full intervals.
 This reduces processing lag when dependencies are incrementally updating.
 Set `interval.min` to control the minimum acceptable chunk size, or use `interval.min = interval.max` to enforce strict full intervals only